leahbannon/codeofconductnotes/README.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

 Be careful in the words that you choose.
-Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
-Excessive swearing and offensive jokes are not appropriate.
+Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you and are not acceptable.

 ### Define ramifications for breaking the rules